Multiple Sclerosis – Teens with MS Face Unique Set of Challenges

 “There’s some evidence that people who get pediatric remitting-relapsing MS move to progressive MS slower than those who are diagnosed as adults,” says Tim Lotze, MD, associate professor of child neurology at Texas Children’s Hospital at the Baylor College of Medicine.
 “Maybe that’s because the “lucky” ones who are diagnosed earlier start on treatment sooner.”

 But while teenagers may have fewer physical MS symptoms than adults, they can have more emotional or mental issues.
 Adolescence comes with all kinds of angst.
 Add in an MS diagnosis, and the stress can skyrocket.
 “You grow up fast when you’re diagnosed that young.”
-Here’s what I, other teens, their parents and healthcare providers have learned about living with MS as an adolescent.
+Here’s what I, other teens, their parents, and healthcare providers have learned about living with MS as an adolescent.

 Difficulty with Diagnosis In Children With MS